MichaelJames0913/Java/Project1/ReadMe.txt

 	$ java -jar my.jar

-whats great about a jar file is it takes all those classes files and puts them in a nice single executable file that can run from anywhere.
+whats great about a jar file is it takes all those class files and puts them in a nice single executable file that can run from anywhere.
 -------------------------------------------------------